The 7 Best Office Chairs for Hip Pain Tested

 Best Saddle Chair Alternative

 The HÅG Capisco radically alters how you sit by forcing an open hip angle of 130 degrees, rather than the traditional 90 degrees.
 This saddle-style seat positions your legs in a downward slope, mimicking a standing posture while supporting your body weight.
 By opening the pelvis, you completely eliminate the pinching of the psoas muscle and anterior hip impingement common in standard chairs.
-We found it perfect for pairing with a standing desk.
+We found it pairs exceptionally well with a standing desk.
 You can sit forward, backward, or sideways.
 The seat depth and height are fully adjustable, accommodating users up to 6’4″ with the tall lift.

 This chair actively engages your core, meaning it requires physical stamina to use for a full eight-hour shift.
 The lack of traditional thigh support takes a few weeks to get used to.
 At roughly $1,000, it is a specialized investment.
 If standard flat seats constantly trigger your flexor pain, the Capisco’s unique saddle geometry offers a permanent structural solution to chronic hip compression.